dltorrise/Read-Me-Generator/Main/README.md

   ## License

-  No license was specified for this project
+  No license was specified for this project.